stefanpems/mdc/KQL/AttackPathAnalysisWithMDC/README.md

 ### Instructions:
 1. Download the YAML file in this folder.
 Save it locally in your PC and open in for editing its content
+2. Set the values for these parameters:
+    * TenantId: [Write your Tenant Id]
+    * SubscriptionId: [Write your Subscription Id]
+    * ResourceGroupName: [Write the name of your resource group]
+    * WorkspaceName: [Write the name of your Log Analytics or Sentinel workspace]
-2. Add the plugin by uploading the YAML in Copilot for Security (https://learn.microsoft.com/en-us/copilot/security/manage-plugins?tabs=securitycopilotplugin)
+3. Add the plugin by uploading the YAML in Copilot for Security (https://learn.microsoft.com/en-us/copilot/security/manage-plugins?tabs=securitycopilotplugin)

 ### Additional references: